isubasinghe/blog/README.md

-LOL probs my 5th blog site, abandoned now
+LOL probs my 5th blog site, abandoned now.
+Svelte wasnt mature enough at the time I wrote this imo.

 Newest is next.js and is better